BabylonJS/Documentation/content/features/featuresDeepDive/controls/timeline.md

 ## Full Code Sample

-You can find the integrallity of the code sample above on [Github](https://github.com/BabylonJS/Controls/blob/master/www/timeline/index.ts) if you want to see it in action and better see how some of the functionnalities could be used.
+You can find the integrability of the code sample above on [Github](https://github.com/BabylonJS/Controls/blob/master/www/timeline/index.ts) if you want to see it in action and better see how some of the functionalities could be used.

 ## Live Demo